 If you have configured the settings to suit a particular workflow, you can click on the Save... button to save these as a custom setting that will appear in the Color Settings menu the next time you open this dialog.
 When you save a setting you can enter any relevant comments or notes about the setting you are saving in the text box (see Figure 29).
 This information will then appear in the Color Settings dialog text box at the bottom.
-You might name a setting something like 'Client annual report settings' and write a short descriptive note to accompany it, reminding you of situations where you would need to use this particular custom setting.
+You might name a setting something like 'Client annual report settings' and so you might want to write a short descriptive note to accompany it.

 Figure 29 Custom color settings can be loaded or saved via the Color Settings dialog.
-The relevant folder will be located in the username/Library/Application Support/Adobe/Color/Settings folder (Mac OS X) or Program Files/Common Files/Adobe/Color/Settings folder (PC).
+The relevant folder will be located in the username/Library/Application Support/Adobe/Color/Settings folder (Mac OS X) or Program Files/Common Files/ Adobe/Color/Settings folder (PC).
 When you save a custom setting it must be saved to this location and will automatically be appended with the '.csf' suffix.
-When you save a color setting you have the opportunity to include a brief text description in the accompanying dialog.
-Color Settings files can also be shared between some Adobe applications and with other Photoshop users.
+When you save a color setting you have the opportunity to include a brief text description in the accompanying dialog, and a Color Settings file can be shared between some Adobe applications and with other Photoshop users.